Wire-Network/wire-sysio/docs/01_nodeos/02_usage/03_development-environment/index.md

 content_title: Development Environment
 ---

-There are several ways to configure a `nodeos` environment for development and testing.
+There are several ways to configure a `nodeop` environment for development and testing.
 Which option to use largely depends on what the project goals are.
 Some practical options are provided below.

 ## Local Single-Node Testnet